ruby-processing/PiCrate/docs/_libraries/picrate.md

 keywords: library, boids, control_panel
 permalink: libraries/picrate.html
 ---
-Propane provides a number of libraries that you can use _out of the box_, but which still need to be loaded to use them in you sketches see examples below:-
+PiCrate provides a number of libraries that you can use _out of the box_, but which still need to be loaded to use them in you sketches see examples below:-

 ### Boids library ###